Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 ![albums-to-artists.png](014-iterators/albums-to-artists.png)

+🦀 This code turns our Albums collection into a list of Artists

 🦀 But what if we want to go back to having our Albums type again.

 🦀 `FromIterator` allows you to turn an Iterator into another type, usually through the `.collect()` method on an `Iterator`